What Is Coliving?

 What are the benefits of coliving spaces?

 The benefits of coliving spaces are many!
 One benefit is the social component.
-If you plan to stay in a place for more than a week or month while working remotely, you will definitely want community and a way to meet people or make friends.
+If you plan to stay in a place for more than a week or month while working remotely, you will definitely want community and a way to meet people or make friends as a digital nomad.

 Another benefit is having all your needs as someone working remotely and traveling rolled into one place that will solve for everything: a place to live, a place to work and a community of fun people who want to explore the area and do things together.